-We have done our best to keep the JESS interface straightforward, consistent and convenient.
-However, the kinds of tasks we are concerned with cannot be reduced to trivial operations.
-So, you need to be patient, learn the rules (which are not that numerous) and practice following them.
-We believe that you will then familiarise yourself with the JESS system best by using it.
+We believe that you will familiarise yourself with the JESS system best by using it.
 Accordingly, a basic approach is adopted in this Primer for each JESS facility that is described.
 First, we give you a worked example and, then, we provide the essence of what you need to make the facility work.
 Details are largely passed over.
 More comprehensive information appears in the interactive help facility and on the website (see below), which you should fully consult for further guidance once you have worked your way through this Primer.